 The refrigerated storage market in developing economies is driven by a shift from carbohydrate-rich diets to protein-rich foods, owing to rising consumer awareness.
 Countries such as China are expected to portray a significant growth rate over the coming years due to a consumer-led economic transition.
 With growing technological advancements in warehouse management and refrigerated transportation, the market will likely expand in developing economies.

-Increasing IT spending in cold storage logistics drives the growth of the cold chain market by facilitating better inventory management and improving the overall efficiency of cold chain supply systems.
-By investing in advanced technologies such as cloud computing, IoT, and RFID, cold storage operators can track and monitor their inventory in real-time, reducing the risk of food waste, spoilage, and product recalls.
+Increasing IT spending in cold storage logistics drives the growth of the market by facilitating better inventory management and improving the overall efficiency of cold chain supply systems.
+By investing in advanced technologies such as cloud computing, Internet of Things (IoT), and RFID, cold storage operators can track and monitor their inventory in real time, reducing the risk of food waste, spoilage, and product recalls.
 The rising demand for temperature-sensitive products has emphasized the need for real-time cold chain monitoring.

 Furthermore, several countries have strict regulations governing the transportation and storage of perishable food products to ensure food safety and quality.
 Compliance with these regulations often requires a robust cold chain system, which can be achieved with the help of IT systems.
 IT systems are critical in complying with these regulations as they provide real-time monitoring of temperature and humidity levels, location tracking, and data analytics.

 Based on type, the market is segmented into storage, transportation, packaging, and monitoring components.
-The storage segment dominated the overall cold chain industry, gaining a market share of 51.4% in 2022.
-It is expected to grow at a CAGR of 17.5% throughout the forecast period.
+The storage segment dominated the market with a revenue share of 52.2% in 2024.
 The growth can be attributed to an increasing preference for packaged foods across the globe.
-The changing dietary patterns and lifestyles of consumers are driving the demand for frozen foods.
+Consumers changing dietary patterns and lifestyles are driving the demand for frozen foods.
 This is expected to boost the demand for storage solutions.
 Moreover, market players are expanding their storage capacities to meet cold storage needs.

 Cold chain systems are crucial for supplying healthcare and food & beverage products.
-Demand for cold chain transportation solutions such as refrigerated containers and vehicles to safely transport temperature-sensitive goods is expected to drive the transportation segment’s growth over the forecast period.
+Demand for cold chain transportation solutions, such as refrigerated containers and vehicles to safely transport temperature-sensitive goods, is expected to drive the transportation segment over the forecast period.

 Packaging products include crates, ice packs, insulated containers & boxes, cold chain bags/vaccine bags, and others.
 Some factors considered while choosing a packaging product include cost-efficiency and the material of the packaging product.
 Companies are introducing sustainable shipping products to address growing environmental concerns.
 For instance, in January 2022, U.S.-based PTG announced the launch of a new recyclable thermal shipper under its TRUEtemp NATURALS line.
 It maintains a temperature range between 2°C and 8°C for 72 hours.